model-checking/kani/docs/src/tutorial-kinds-of-failure.md

 This property test will immediately find the failing case because of this dynamic check.

-But what if we change this function to use unsafe Rust:
+But what if we change this function to use unsafe Rust?

 ```rust,noplaypen
 return unsafe { *a.get_unchecked(i % a.len() + 1) };